Royal Canadian Mounted Police: Ranks

 A royal crown is used in the regimental cap badge and the insignia of senior commissioned officers.
 In 1955 St. Edward's Crown replaced the Tudor Crown.
-Although Queen Elizabeth II had adopted the redesign of the heraldic crown in 1953, it took some time to design, approve, and manufacture the new insignia.
+Although Queen Elizabeth II adopted the redesign of the heraldic crown in 1953, it took some time to design, approve, and manufacture the new insignia.

 The crossed Mameluke sabre and baton is the insignia for general officers.
 In the RCMP it designates the commissioner (equivalent to an army general) and their subordinate deputy commissioners (equivalent to army lieutenant-generals).
 The assistant commissioners use the crown-over-three-pips insignia of an army brigadier.